Blog

 What does a career in playwriting look like?

 As a Playwright starting out you will be spending most of your time alone, creating and writing plays in your spare time.
 You can then send your plays to theatres or companies who may decide to take your work on and perform it.
 Once you have experience of your plays being performed you may get the opportunity to be commissioned by a theatre or company to write a play for them.
 You can also get a Literary Agent and Publisher to get your work published.
-Some Playwrights are also Actors, Directors and/or Producers too.
+Some Playwrights are also Actors, Directors and/or Producers too and some Playwrights write alongside the rehearsal process.

 How much can a Playwright earn?